nader93k/lifted-domain-repair/README.md

 If you need to build the project, please see the explanation below.

-## Setting the Environment & Building
+## Setting the Environments: Blind Search

 This project requires several external tools and libraries in addition to the Python codebase.
 Below is a concise installation guide.

 ### Python Packages

-- Tested with **Python 3.8**.
+- Tested with `Python 3.8`.
 - Install dependencies from `requirements.txt`:

 ```bash